4 Effective Ways to Incorporate Keywords into Your Landing Pages

 Site visitors want to know right away whether the websites they arrive at have what they’re looking for or not.

-Remember, people are in a rush and want what they want right now.
+Remember, people are in a rush and want what they want right now

 One of the easiest ways to tell whether the landing page a site visitor has landed on is relevant to them or not is to check out the domain name.

-3. Add Keywords to Your Images
+3. Add Keywords in the Alt Text of Your Images

 Because of that, you’ll want to make sure to add keywords to your image’s alt tags so that crawlers can index your landing page’s images in the right search results.

-Adding to that, you’ll want to give your image a title too.
-Though people won’t necessarily see the title of your image when they land on your website, anyone that hovers over the top of it might.
+Adding to that, you'll want to give your image a title too.
+Though people won't necessarily see the title of your image when they land on your website, anyone who hovers over the top of it might.

 You don’t want people seeing an image of your best-selling product with a description like IMG_201.jpg.
 This gives the site visitor no additional information, which can mean a lost lead.